Suppression of the elastic scattering cross section for 17Ne + 208Pb system: Formalism

 \section{Formalism}

-To investigate the suppression of the experimental $P_{\textrm{el}}$ values for $^{17}$Ne + $^{208}$Pb system, we employ the OM method with the Schr\"odinger equation as follows~\cite{maha86,kim02,so04}:
+To investigate the suppression of the experimental $P_{\textrm{el}}$ values for the $^{17}$Ne + $^{208}$Pb system, we employ the OM method with the Schr\"odinger equation as follows~\cite{maha86,kim02,so04}:

-where $T_{l} (r)$ and $\chi^{(+)}_{l} (r)$ represent a kinetic energy operator and a distorted partial wave function expressed as a function of the angular momentum $l$, respectively.
-The OM potential $U_{\textrm{OM}} (r)$ in Eq.~(\ref{scodinger}) is composed of the real monopole Coulomb potential $V_{\textrm{C}} (r)$, the energy independent real bare potential $V_{0} (r)$, and the energy dependent complex dynamic polarization potential (DPP) $U_{\textrm{DPP}} (r)$ as follows~\cite{heo22}:
+where $T_{l} (r)$ and $\chi^{(+)}_{l} (r)$ represent the kinetic energy operator and the distorted partial wave function expressed as a function of the angular momentum $l$, respectively.
+The OM potential $U_{\textrm{OM}} (r)$ in Eq.~(\ref{scodinger}) comprises the real monopole Coulomb potential $V_{\textrm{C}} (r)$, the energy-independent real bare potential $V_{0} (r)$, and the energy-dependent complex dynamic polarization potential (DPP) $U_{\textrm{DPP}} (r)$ as follows~\cite{heo22}: